BBQ Oxtails

 • Cornstarch: Cornstarch is used to thicken the sauce.

-• Bourbon: Bourbon is added to the complexity of the dish and give the flavor profile a slight kick.
+• Bourbon: Bourbon is added to the complexity of the dish and gives the flavor profile a slight kick.

 • Garlic Powder: Garlic powder adds a mild, yet essential garlic flavor to enhance the overall taste.